cdmandrews/cdmandrews.github.io/3301/weekly/week-02-notes.md

 "**Know your audience**" and "**You are not your audience**" are important points to wrap your brains around.
 Audience analysis is the process of figuring out who your audience is so you can write to their needs rather than your own.
 Remember: technical communication addresses **particular readers** and **helps those readers solve problems**.
 Getting out of your own head and into an audience's head is HARD, and is something we'll practice a. lot. this semester.

-Two big audience-related myths (overgeneralizations, really) that TPW students nearly always trip over are dumb audiences and general audiences:
+Two big audience-related myths (overgeneralizations, really) that TPW students can sometimes trip over are *dumb audiences* and *general audiences*:

 ### Dumb Audiences, aka "Uncle Steve"

-I have this imaginary (slightly based in reality) figure in my classrooms named "Uncle Steve."
+I have this imaginary (slightly based in reality) figure I use as an example in lectures sometimes named "Uncle Steve."
 Every family has an Uncle Steve--that person that needs things explained to them five times and still doesn't quite understand (and maybe doesn't want to).
 The dude who always derails your Facebook or Instagram comments with some irrelevant stuff about "kids these days don't know how to whatever anymore..."
 Uncle Steve is nice enough, and you love him, but he kind of always misses the point.

 Occasionally in professional and technical writing texts or articles you'll see guidance to "[explain it to me like I'm five](https://www.reddit.com/r/explainlikeimfive/)," which assumes that all technical writing is about making really complex things sensible to people with zero knowledge of the subject.